Syudu41/Syudu41/README.md

-I like building random stuff!
+I like building random stuff or interesting stuff.